Seagate/cortx/doc/S3ServerQuickStart.md

 In case of any queries, feel free to write to our [SUPPORT](support.md).

-Let's start without a delay to contribute to Seagate's open-source initiative and join this movement with us, keeping a common goal of making data storage better, more efficient and more accessible.
+Let's start without a delay to contribute to Seagate's open source initiative and join this movement with us, keeping a common goal of making data storage better, more efficient and more accessible.

 Seagate welcomes You! :relaxed: